Satendra8/Drone-Management-System/README.md

 FLYT API is a RESTful API that allows you to manage users, sites, drones, missions, and categories.
 This README provides information on how to use the API endpoints.

+### I have deployed this using render Base Url:- https://flytbase-h0j8.onrender.com/api/v1.

 ### Some API endpoints require authentication.
 **